ssdbhub/ssdbhub.github.io/Readme.md

 ## Migrating between plans

-> note
-> Application owners should carefully manage the migration timing to ensure proper application function during the migration process.
+* Application owners should carefully manage the migration timing to ensure proper application function during the migration process.

 Use the `heroku addons:upgrade` command to migrate to a new plan.